homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 "It was a month ago I had a wire from
-Charles Dawes, asking me to come out there and advise him in a little mat- ter--- Well, we won't go into that.
+Charles Dawes, asking me to come out there and advise him in a little matter⁠—Well, we won't go into that.
 I boarded the Broadway Limited and was settling down to a little session with de
 Maupassant when I noticed a beautiful